-The mission of Homestretch is to empower homeless families with children under the age of 18 in Virginia to attain permanent housing and self-sufficiency by giving them the skills, knowledge and hope they need to become productive participants in the community.
+The mission of Homestretch is to empower families experiencing homelessness in Virginia to attain permanent housing and self-sufficiency by giving them the skills, knowledge and hope they need to become productive participants in the community.

 Family homelessness is almost always a consequence of three things.
 First, families become homeless after suffering a crisis such as the loss of a job, domestic violence, or an accident.
 Second, this crisis triggers an economic spiral where they find themselves unable to pay for housing, food, childcare, health care, and other essentials.
 And third, the family has a lack of social support networks they can rely on.
 In other words, they have no family or friends they can move in with.
 For a family with young children to end up homeless can be devastating.

 Maria finally fled with her daughter after suffering years of physical abuse from her husband.
 They found themselves in the Fairfax County homeless shelter system where they were desperate, frightened, and alone.
 And then they were referred to Homestretch.
 At Homestretch the family was provided with temporary housing and our skilled team helped Maria get a job, learn English, and study accounting.
 In the two years she was with Homestretch, Maria had the time she needed to address all the barriers she faced and make extraordinary progress.
 She graduated from Homestretch a couple of years ago and today Maria owns her own home and is a loan officer writing more than a $1 million a month in mortgages.

 The overall statistics demonstrate the impact of our work.

 Some critical numbers that help tell the story of success include: